avdnowhere/backend/README.md

 ## STEP BY STEP

-**1. After Clone or Download the project, you need to setup a new application on Internet Information Services (IIS):**
+**1. After Clone or Download the repository, you need to setup a new application on Internet Information Services (IIS):**

 ### `Open IIS > Sites > Right Click on Default Web Site > Click on Add Application`